-Led by the University of Tübingen, the Solve-RD consortium (www.solve-rd.eu), allocated €15 million by the European Commission Horizon 2020 programme, has worked from 2018 to improve the diagnosis of rare diseases, hand in hand with the new European Reference Networks (ERN) on rare diseases.
-The Orphanet coordinating team at INSERM leads the work package in charge of collecting standardised genetic and phenotypic information concerning unsolved rare diseases cases from ERN cohorts and the European Genome Archive, and developing an ontology of unsolved cases that will work alongside the Orphanet Rare Disease Ontology (ORDO) and the HPO-ORDO Ontological Module (HOOM) in order to make new diagnostic hypotheses.
-The Orphanet team has within this project developed the Rare Disease Case Ontology (RDCO), co-designed similarity algorithms, and organised a series of jamborees with ERNs to discuss results of the application of this methodology to complex diagnostic cases.
-Feedback mechanisms to improve the process are being implemented in this final year.
-All deliverables are available on the Solve-RD website.
+Led by the University of Tübingen, the Solve-RD consortium (www.solve-rd.eu), allocated €15 million by the European Commission Horizon 2020 programme, has worked from 2018 to improve the diagnosis of rare diseases, hand in hand with the new European Reference

+Networks (ERN) on rare diseases.
+The Orphanet coordinating team at INSERM leads the work package in charge of collecting standardised genetic and phenotypic information concerning unsolved rare diseases cases from ERN cohorts, and developing an ontology of unsolved cases that will work alongside the Orphanet Rare Disease Ontology (ORDO) and the HPO-ORDO Ontological Module (HOOM) in order to make new diagnostic hypotheses.
+The Orphanet team has within this project developed the Rare Disease Case Ontology (RDCO), co-designed similarity algorithms for a phenotypic-similarity based variant prioritisation pipeline, currently implemented in the RD-Connect Genome-Phenome Analysis Platform (GPAP), and organised a series of jamborees with ERNs to discuss results of the application of this methodology to complex diagnostic cases.
+All deliverables are available on the Solve-RD website, and the WP1 led by Orphanet published a paper on their work in early 2024.